garettrobson/PhpCommitLint/README.md

 ```

 > [!Note]
-> In all these examples you can replace `php-commit-lint lint` with `php-commit-lint-commit-msg` as these are equivalent.
+> In all these examples you can replace `php-commit-lint lint` with `php-commit-lint-commit-msg` as they are equivalent.

-The `config` command is helpful in understanding the rules that are being used when run from a particular directory;
+The `config` command is helpful in understanding which rules that are being used when run from a particular directory;

 ```sh
 # Compact